-- Mutual agreement terms are preferred (i.e. where both parties have to agree to renew), as it ensures both parties are on the same page and are committed to the relationship. - If the agreement is functioning to the satisfaction of both parties, it may be desirable to renew the agreement, rather than start over with a new one. - Upon the renewal of any agreement, it is beneficial to review the terms and make any necessary adjustments prior to renewing.
+- it ensures both parties are on the same page and are committed to the relationship.

+- Upon the renewal of any agreement, it is beneficial to review the terms and make any necessary adjustments prior to renewing.
 Consider including a clause in the original agreement to make this clear.